wp-plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Pro FAQs")

 == Changelog ==
+= 1.07.04 =
+* PRO: Added frm_show_delete_all hook to hide the "delete all entries" button
+* PRO: Fixed inserting conditional examples from the sidebar box
+* PRO: Fixed viewing single post with some view configurations
+* PRO: Fixed detailed view for calendar displays when entries are not posts
+* PRO: Fixed conditional logic on page load for radio buttons
+* PRO: Make sure entries aren't deleted in another form if using the form switcher right after deleting all entries in a form

 = 1.07.03 =
 * Removed auto updating from free version
 * PRO: Added secondary ordering options in Views